customink/strainer/README.md

     foodcritic: bundle exec foodcritic -f any $SANDBOX/$COOKBOOK
     chefspec: bundle exec rspec $SANDBOX/$COOKBOOK

-To strain, simply run the `strain` command and pass in the cookbook(s) to strain:
+To strain, simply run the `strainer` command and pass in the cookbook(s) to strain:

     $ bundle exec strainer test phantomjs tmux